pulp-platform/carfield/README.md

 # Carfield

-Carfield is a mixed-criticality SoC targeting the automotive domain.
-It uses [`Cheshire`](https://github.com/pulp-platform/cheshire) as main host domain.
+Carfield is an open-research heterogeneous platform for safety, resilient and time-predictable systems.
+Originally conceived as automotive-oriented SoC, the high configurability of the platform makes it tunable to target a broader class of mixed-criticality applications' domains, such as automotive, space or industry.

 Carfield is developed as part of the PULP project, a joint effort between ETH Zurich and the University of Bologna.